-3.2.2 Adults Ineligible for Support and Assistance under Schedule 3 of the Nationality, Immigration and Asylum Act 2002
+4.2.2 Adults Ineligible for Support and Assistance under the Nationality, Immigration and Asylum Act 2002

 Where support is to be terminated, this decision should be made by the service manager who should be informed by a current assessment record.

-The adult should be informed of this decision by the social worker.
-This should be confirmed in writing and should include the 28 day notice period from when support will terminate.
+The social worker should inform the adult of this decision which should be confirmed in writing and should include the 28 day notice period from when support will terminate.
 It should also advise the person to seek legal advice if they disagree with the decision.
 The letter should be translated into the person’s first language as appropriate.

 Local authorities need to be consistent, lawful and efficient in their response when assisting people with NRPF.
 The following good practice points have been established by the NPRF Network working with partner authorities and agencies.

 - ‘A specialist and targeted response is required to administer services effectively; ensure there is an identified lead practitioner or team to deal with NRPF cases.

 - Local authorities lacking a specialist NRPF worker should ensure that staff undertaking needs assessments for people with NRPF are adequately supported because any practitioner carrying out an assessment under the Care Act 2014 must have: ‘the skills, knowledge and competence to carry out the assessment in question and is appropriately trained’, and where knowledge is lacking, ‘must consult a person who has expertise in relation to the condition or other circumstances of the individual whose needs are being assessed in any case where it considers that the needs of the individual concerned require it to do so’.